ckan/ckan/doc/filestore.rst

 -----------------------

 .. versionchanged:: 2.2
-    The previous API has been depricated although should still work if you where using local file storage.
+    The previous API has been deprecated although should still work if you where using local file storage.

 The api is part of the resource_create and resource_update action api